marinasundstrom/CodeContractsTest/README.md

 ﻿# Code Contracts (Experiment)

-A set of attributes that enable compile-time code contracts with preconditions and postconditions to methods and properties.
+A set of attributes that enable compile-time code contracts with requirements and conditions to methods and properties.

 They are meant to be analyzed at compile-time or as part of the development experience in an IDE.